mccoyJosh/ClassInfo/SDEV140/M05/Day2/1_namespace/1_namespace.md

 NOW, once the code is actually run with the line with only ```f()```, it tries to do x.append(999), but it knows that x should only refer to temp variables within the f() function, and it hasn't encountered any, producing an error explaining that x has no value.

-# Lifetime

-What this all shows is the **lifetime** of a variable, i.e., the period of time it exists on your computer.
-When a variable is created, storage is allocated for it, when it goes out of existence, the storage is reclaimed by the PVM.

-Module variables, those found in the global scope, come to into existence when they are assigned in the program and are removed when the program is over.

-Temporary variables, found inside a function, are only around for as long as the function it is found in is still running